road-to-finops/Penny/README.md

 6. Update the Terraform files

-Open 'backend.tf' and replace the account number with your account number
+Open 'backend.tf' and replace the account number with your account number.
+Open 'varibles.tf' and add to account id

 7. Deploy Terraform
 ```